Gender Barriers to Communication

 Communication Barriers

 Women may struggle to communicate assertively in male-dominated environments.
-Providing training on assertive communication can help overcome this barrier.
+Training in assertive communication can help them overcome this barrier.

 Expert Insights: Dr. Jane Doe, a communication expert, states, “Understanding and addressing gender differences in communication styles is essential for effective teamwork and leadership.”